pvthuyet/Concurrency_With_Modern_Cpp/README.md

 ```
 **OK so far so good, the issue was sorted**
 #### e. std::shared_ptr overhead
 There is overhead if sending std::shared_ptr value to much (pass by argument value of function)
+*Should pass by reference of std::shared_ptr*
 #### f. std::shared_ptr doesn't thread-safe
 ...
 #### g.
 Leak memory